3 Days in Valencia, Spain: The Perfect First-Time Itinerary

 In addition, there are lots of children’s playgrounds and dog parks scattered throughout Turia Gardens.
 The most impressive park has a Gulliver’s Travels theme; there’s a gigantic model of Gulliver, sprawled on his back.
 Children can climb over his face, hair and limbs, using slides and climbing ropes.
 Even as an adult I wanted to clamber all over it!

-After a couple of hours of exploring, make your way back to the Old Town.
-You may want to stop off somewhere for a cool drink.
-Try the quirky Cafe de las Horas for a jug of Agua de Valencia, a local concoction of gin, vodka, fresh orange juice, andcava (Spanish sparkling wine).
-For dinner, I suggest Jamon-Jamon.
-The restaurant is as modern and stylish as its menu.
-We enjoyed Iberian ham, Spanish cheese, braised octopus and black pudding with apples roasted in cider.
+Afterwards, you can either enjoy some more beach time or head back to the old town for some more exploring, and of course, have a bit more food.
+You may also want to stop off somewhere for a cool drink too.
+Try the quirky Cafe de las Horas for a jug of Agua de Valencia, a local concoction of gin, vodka, fresh orange juice, and cava (Spanish sparkling wine).

-After you’ve eaten, take a nighttime stroll along the illuminated streets of Valencia, soaking in the ambiance of the city at night.
+In the evening, after you’ve eaten, take a nighttime stroll around the illuminated streets of Valencia, soaking up the ambiance of the city at night.
 Fancy a nightcap?
 Tyris On Tap has a wide range of artisanal beers on tap (along with bottled and alcohol-free beers) and a small food menu if you’re still peckish.
-If you’re a gin fan, make sure you don’t miss Doce Gin Club which has an impressive 429 brands of gin on its menu!

 On your final day in Valencia, I’ve got some options for you: